kirilcvetkov/LocalStorage-PHP-Session-Sync/README.md

-# PHP LocalStorage API
+# Browser's LocalStorage to PHP

 ## Introduction

-PHP LocalStorage API is a simple utility that facilitates the seamless retrieval of browser LocalStorage data into PHP sessions.
+Browser's LocalStorage to PHP is a simple utility that facilitates the seamless retrieval of browser LocalStorage data into PHP sessions.
 This package is designed to address synchronization challenges in a multi-platform setup, where login information needs to be shared between a front-end platform handling the login process and a back-end PHP platform.

 ## How It Works